namanhd/hailstone/README.md

 >
 > This is essentially encapsulation, where we've hidden the gory implementation details of statefulness, its type, and indeed even its presence.

 And here's the interpreter, which produces one sample from the node tree and returns the tree but with updated state values.
-(I've removed the strictness annotations sprinkled everywhere in the actual code):
+A node queries values from its children, using them for its own computation.
 ```haskell
 runNode :: SigEnv -> Node x -> (x, Node x)
 runNode r = go